xianshenglu/blog/source/_posts/make-your-own-vue-project-template-formatter-part.md

   The `Format Document` choice is using your default formatter which is defined by `"editor.defaultFormatter"`.
 For example, `"editor.defaultFormatter": "esbenp.prettier-vscode"` is using `prettier` as default formatter.

+- `lint-staged` has problems with committing partially staged files currently.
+The related issues are [#62](https://github.com/okonet/lint-staged/issues/62), [#75](https://github.com/okonet/lint-staged/pull/75) and [article](https://hackernoon.com/announcing-lint-staged-with-support-for-partially-staged-files-abc24a40d3ff).
+- Prettier support vue at [v1.15](https://github.com/prettier/prettier/releases/tag/1.15.0).
+So to make sure that prettier will work for you, you might need to check if your prettier version is not earlier than `v1.15`.
 - This latest vue project format template can be found in my repository [vue-project-template](https://github.com/xianshenglu/vue-project-template).
+- Actually, this idea was not only for vue but also for other front end projects.
+Whatever lib we choose, we are always writing style, html and script.
+All we need to do is to choose different plugins for our project.
+In this case, we choose, `eslint-plugin-vue`.
+In other case, you might need `eslint-plugin-react`, `eslint-plugin-angular`, etc.

 ## Reference